logicmonitor/terraform-provider-logicmonitor/website/docs/r/collectorgroup.html.markdown

 page_title: "LogicMonitor: logicmonitor_collector_group"
 sidebar_current: "docs-logicmonitor-resource-collector-group"
 description: |-
   Provides a LogicMonitor collector group resource.
-This can be used to create and manage LogicMonitor users
+This can be used to create and manage LogicMonitor collector groups
 ---

 # logicmonitor_collector_group

 Provides a LogicMonitor collector group resource.
-This can be used to create and manage LogicMonitor users
+This can be used to create and manage LogicMonitor collector groups

 ## Example Usage